Key takeaways:

 Depth recommendations:

-- Shelves should be between 18-24″ deep depending on the depth of the room.
+• Shelves should be between 18-24″ deep, depending on the room’s depth.

 Width recommendations:

-Go a step further and organize your shelves to help residents find their packages quickly.
+Go further and organize your shelves to help residents find their packages quickly.
 Create signs to organize the shelves alphabetically by name or numerically by unit number.
 That way, a resident can go to the shelf with the corresponding letter or number to find their packages.

 4. Install video surveillance and signage